-Intellectual capital is a very strategic asset and it is further becoming widely accepted as a major organizational strategic asset capable of generating sustainable advantage and superior financial performance.
+Intellectual capital is a very strategic asset and it is further becoming widely accepted as a major organisational strategic asset capable of generating sustainable advantage and superior financial performance.
 Currently, the significance of intellectual capital is indubitable, however, while focusing on exploiting and maximising the value of knowledge, research has been absent into knowledge protection.
-Cybersecurity management measures the aim to manage the loss of information and its ensuing cost by protecting its confidentiality, integrity and availability or accessibility.
+Cyber security management measures the aim to manage the loss of information and its ensuing cost by protecting its confidentiality, integrity and availability or accessibility.

 Companies do not always appreciate the significant value that is embodied in intellectual property.
-Intellectual property fuels innovation, growth and differentiation in an organization.
-The loss of intellectual property is one of the hidden or less visible costs of an attack, together with lost contract revenue, potential devaluation of your organizations trade name, and damaged or lost customer relationships.
+Intellectual property fuels innovation, growth and differentiation in an organisation.
+The loss of intellectual property is one of the hidden or less visible costs of an attack, together with lost contract revenue, potential devaluation of your organisations trade name and damaged or lost customer relationships.
 Intellectual property covers a wide variety of corporate capital, including customer information, business plans, trade secrets, creative work products and proprietary software or hardware (Fancher, 2016).

-Steps an organization can take to protect itself include:
+Steps an organisation can take to protect itself include:

-In conclusion, intellectual property and other proprietary information are the life-blood of most organizations and high-value targets for cybercriminals of all stripes.
-Cybersecurity is unendingly transforming the world, business, and legal practice.
-It is crucial that intellectual property and indeed all practitioners develop competency on the topic or, at minimum, the ability to spot cybersecurity issues and a network of knowledgeable colleagues with whom to consult.
+In conclusion, intellectual property and other proprietary information are the life-blood of most organisations and high-value targets for cyber-criminals of all stripes.
+Cyber security is unendingly transforming the world, business and legal practice.
+It is crucial that intellectual property and indeed all practitioners develop competency on the topic or, at minimum, the ability to spot cyber security issues and a network of knowledgeable colleagues with whom to consult.

 Get in touch, if you would like to review your policies on safeguarding intellectual property and want to connect with a subject matter expert.